hummingbot/hummingbot-site/docs/blog/posts/2020-10-liquidity-mining-hummingbot-defi-automated-market-maker-impermanent-loss/index.md

 ![](./image2.jpg)

 [Hummingbot Miner](https://miners.hummingbot.io) is our platform where we enable token issuers and exchanges to fund rewards pools that can be earned by market makers and traders for providing liquidity and order book depth for specific tokens.
-Unlike the AMMs, our platform is not a smart contract protocol; it is trading data infrastructure that enables <i>**liquidity mining on centralized exchanges.**</i>
+Unlike the AMMs, our platform is not a smart contract protocol; it is trading data infrastructure that enables _**liquidity mining on centralized exchanges.**_

-> Hummingbot Miners brings liquidity mining to many more issuers, exchanges, and trading pairs; the tokens do not have to be ERC20 tokens, we can run liquidity mining campaigns for any token pair listed on a centralized exchange.  <i>**Hummingbot Miner can cover a lot more of the market.**</i>
+> Hummingbot Miners brings liquidity mining to many more issuers, exchanges, and trading pairs; the tokens do not have to be ERC20 tokens, we can run liquidity mining campaigns for any token pair listed on a centralized exchange.  _**Hummingbot Miner can cover a lot more of the market.**_

-<small><i>Score card: Hummingbot Miner 1, AMMs 0</i></small>
+Score card: Hummingbot Miner 1, AMMs 0

 That being said, because of the ease of setting up AMMs and liquidity mining programs on AMMs, there have been many more liquidity mining programs set up on AMMs at the moment.
 We are working on bringing new campaigns and expanding to more exchanges, which is still currently ongoing.

 > **There currently exist more liquidity mining programs on AMMs than Hummingbot Miner.**

-<small><i>Score card: Hummingbot Miner 1, AMMs 1</i></small>
+Score card: Hummingbot Miner 1, AMMs 1

 Because our platform is for centralized exchanges, market makers and traders who participate must place orders on centralized exchange order books, in the traditional way trading is conducted.
 To facilitate this, users can use Hummingbot (or any other trading bot) to automate their trading in order to continually refresh orders in the order books as well as manage their inventory of trading assets.

 > While liquidity mining in AMMs is passive and hands-off (deposits assets and then sit backt), liquidity mining for centralized exchanges is more complex and requires a more hands-on approach.
-Traders need to set up trading bots, monitor trading, and tweak their strategies over time.  <i>**Participating in a liquidity pool is a lot easier than participating in Hummingbot miner.**</i>
+Traders need to set up trading bots, monitor trading, and tweak their strategies over time.  _**Participating in a liquidity pool is a lot easier than participating in Hummingbot miner.**_

-<small><i>Score card: Hummingbot Miner 1, AMMs 2</i></small>
+Score card: Hummingbot Miner 1, AMMs 2

 ##### Inventory risk vs. AMM impermanent loss

 The main risk of market making is inventory risk.
-We recently wrote a post about this on our blog: [What Is Inventory Risk?](/blog/2020-10-inventory-risk/)  In our blog, we explained that there is a risk that value of a market maker’s assets could drop in value even without trading (“market risk”) and that there’s also inventory risk; due to trading (and orders being filled), there’s a risk that a market maker may accumulate more of asset at exactly the wrong time, when values are falling.  <i>**Just like liquidity providers, market makers, too, are susceptible to arbitrageurs.**</i>
+We recently wrote a post about this on our blog: [What Is Inventory Risk?](../2020-10-inventory-risk/index.md)  In our blog, we explained that there is a risk that value of a market maker’s assets could drop in value even without trading (“market risk”) and that there’s also inventory risk; due to trading (and orders being filled), there’s a risk that a market maker may accumulate more of asset at exactly the wrong time, when values are falling.  _**Just like liquidity providers, market makers, too, are susceptible to arbitrageurs.**_

 But a big difference is that traders participating in Hummingbot Miners are not just passively relying on a rigid smart contract without any risk management measures whatsoever; Hummingbot miners can customize their strategies, embed their trading views into the bots, and implement risk management measures.
 In trader speak, they can "*add alpha*".

 For example, if prices are trending down, AMMs would just continue to accept unfavorable trades.
-On the other hand, with Hummingbot, we have a number of risk management features, such as the ability to adjust bid/ask spreads, order pricing, order sizes (bid vs. ask), and adding in order delays or stopping orders on one side (e.g. stop placing bids when prices continually drop).  *Read more about some of these features in our [blog](/blog/2020-10-inventory-risk/)*.
+On the other hand, with Hummingbot, we have a number of risk management features, such as the ability to adjust bid/ask spreads, order pricing, order sizes (bid vs. ask), and adding in order delays or stopping orders on one side (e.g. stop placing bids when prices continually drop). *Read more about some of these features in our [blog](../2020-10-inventory-risk/index.md)*.

 > While market making on centralized exchanges (Hummingbot Miners) does entail more complexity, the trade-off is that **traders have much more power and control over their trading.
 Hummingbot allows for risk management!**

-<small><i>Score card: Hummingbot Miner 2, AMMs 2</i></small>
+Score card: Hummingbot Miner 2, AMMs 2

 ##### Yields